ClojureBridgeLondon/workshop-content-gitbook/introducing-clojure/simple-small-syntax.md

 Clojure has a very small syntax, with very few fiddly bits in the language.

+The syntax is so small you can [read it all in about 15 minutes with lots of examples](https://repl.it/@jr0cket/Clojure-In-15-minutes)

 ```eval-clojure
 (str "Hello" " " "World!")
 ```